manakeri/android_device_samsung_xcover/README.md

 Incomplete!

 * Recovery working pretty well, able to backup,restore and install zips.
+Had to remove couple apps and background image to fit it into recovery partition.
-* Gets to the home screen without errors.
+* Boots to the home screen without errors.
 * Touchscreen works.
-* Problems with RIL.
-Works without mobile data, reboots with it.
+* Problems with the RIL.
+Very near to get it to work though.
-* Haven't tried camera, Wi-Fi etc yet.
+* Haven't tried camera etc. yet.
+Also no display hardware acceleration.

+Any help and contributions appreciated.
+I'm pretty busy with work and "real life" at the moment.